KKarmugil/SimpleYoutubeDownloader/README.md

 # SimpleYoutubeDownloader
 Simple youtube downloder with minimal options

+Install requirements before starting main.py
 Just paste Url and Enter it will auto detect video or playlist and it will auto download videos in 720p

 ## Enter Url